-Assoc.
-Vice President, Public Safety Director, Student Counseling Center Vice President, Academic Affairs Manager, Employee Assistance Program Director of Employee Health Asst.
-Director for Human Resources Office of University Counsel
+Associate Vice President, Public Safety

+Executive Director, Student Counseling Center

+Assistant Vice President, Academic and Student Affairs

+Manager, Employee Assistance Program

+Director, Employee Health

+Director, Labor Relations, Human Resources

+Office of University Counsel

 It is the responsibility of BETA to identify any patterns, trends, or upsurges in hate/bias activity.
 The BETA will work with other departments and schools on campus to develop action-oriented steps to address identified patterns.